 Deep conditioning should be a part of your wash-day regimen each time you wash your hair.
 4C hair thrives when deep conditioned regularly.
 Deep conditioning consistently will help keep your hair looking and feeling healthy and shiny.
 It will also help to prevent tangling of the hair to improve your detangling sessions.

 Tightly curly hair gets dry quickly.
 Make sure that you are moisturizing your hair regularly to prevent breakage.
 The tight curl pattern of 4C hair can prevent the distribution of your hair’s natural oils that are produced by your scalp.
 Kinky textured hair can dry out faster than other curl patterns.
 The LOC method is a great way to keep your hair moisturized.
 This technique will help you seal in moisture using a leave-in conditioner, oil, and cream.

-7 Best 4C Hairstyles
+4C Hairstyles to Try

 Are you continually searching for the best hairstyles that will not only keep your hair moisturized but also ones that require low manipulation?
 The best hairstyles for 4C hair are those that require very minimal manipulation.
 Here are a few of the best low-manipulation styles that are great for this hair type.

 1. Two Strand Twists